Adaraneeya Prarthana: Plot

 Menaka's and Rahul's wedding day dawns, and believing that she will only be an obstacle in their marriage, Parami flees from the wedding, leaving behind Rahul's drawing of her with a note confessing she loves him.
 Rahul finds the note, and is heartbroken.
 Following her departure, Rahul becomes more hostile and angrier towards Menaka, finding excuses in his business to stay away from her.
 Menaka is distraught by Rahul's change, and tells Madhu of her suspicion that Parami's abrupt departure and his behaviour are related, which Madhu forsakes as nonsense.
 Over time, Menaka's and Rahul's relationship worsens as Rahul begins to drink heavily, and Menaka is devastated.
 Eventually, an year passes, and on the eve of their wedding anniversary, Menaka admits to Rahul's accusation that she pretends she is happy in front of others, and following a heated moment, an enraged Rahul slaps Menaka and flees.
 The next day, Rahul having not yet returned, Menaka discovers Parami's picture, and her note.
 She calls Madhu, obtaining Parami's address, and leaves to find Parami in her home village.
 Menaka finds a baby in Parami's house, who is revealed to be Rahul and Parami's illegitimate daughter named Prarthana.
 Menaka feels sorry for Parami, and regrets the turn of events, but Parami ensures she is strong-willed, and decides to leave the village, asking Menaka to keep her decision a secret between them.

-In the meantime, Rahul, who had presumably gotten to know Menaka's request from Madhu, arrives at the train station, seeing Parami and Menaka talking to each other.
-Parami approaches Rahul, and asks him to promise that him and Menaka will live happily together.
+In the meantime, Rahul, who had presumably gotten to know Menaka's request from Madhu, arrives at the train station, and sees Parami and Menaka talking to each other.
+Parami approaches Rahul, and asks him to promise that he and Menaka will live happily together.
 Finally, having Rahul promise, Parami boards the train and leaves, as Menaka and Rahul watch.
 In an ending monologue, Parami illustrates that Prarthana was the lifestory of her love, and not the lovestory of her life.